Xomega-Net/Xomega.Docs/docs/generators/services/contracts.md

 ```

 :::note
-Standard CRUD and `read list` operations for an object can be easily added automatically to the model by a special Model Enhancement CRUD generator.
+Standard CRUD and `read list` operations for an object can be easily added automatically to the model by a special [model enhancement CRUD generator](../model/crud.md).
 :::

 ## Generator outputs